kderev/rock_paper_scissors/README.md

     git clone https://github.com/kderev/rock_paper_scissors.git
     ```
 2. Open the `index.html` file in your web browser.
-3. Follow the instructions in the console to play.

-## Usage Examples
+## Usage

-After opening `index.html`, you'll be prompted to enter your choice (rock, paper, or scissors).
-The computer will make a random choice, and the result of the round will be displayed in the console.
+Once the `index.html` file is opened, you can play by clicking on the "Rock", "Paper", or "Scissors" buttons.
+The computer's choice and the result of each round will be displayed directly on the webpage.
+The first player to reach a score of 5 wins the game.

 ## Credits